stefanriedel/the-393-array/README.md

 Four of these 4-channel connectors of type NL8MPR are used for the 15 channels: https://www.neutrik.com/en/product/nl8mpr

 The control filters based on measurements of the existing prototype at IEM Graz (seen in the 393.JPG) can be found in the folder 393_Filters.
-To be used with MCFX convolver by Matthias Kronlachner.
+To be used with the MCFX convolver plug-in by Matthias Kronlachner.